michaelbromley/ngx-pagination/readme.md

 ### Angular 2 Version

-Angular 2 is currently in beta, and API changes are ongoing.
+Angular 2 is not yet stable, and API changes are ongoing.
 Therefore, if encountering errors using this lib, ensure your version of Angular is compatible.
-The current version used to develop this lib is angular2 **2.0.0-beta.17 +**.
+The current version used to develop this lib is angular2 **2.0.0-rc.1 +**.
+If you need to support a previous version of Angular 2 for now, please see the changelog for advice on which version to use.

 ### CommonJS